Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Decidable fragments of Iq

-A language $\calL$ of the predicate logic (without equality) consists of \textit{propositional connectives} $\bot,\lor,\land,\supset$, \textit{quantifiers} $\exi,\fal$, (finite) list of \textit{predicate symbols} $R,\ldots$, \textit{function symbols} $f,\ldots$ \textit{Free variables} $a_{i}\, (i\in\ome)$ are denoted $a,\ldots$, and \textit{bound variables} $x_{i}, (i\in\ome)$ are denoted $x,y,z$.
-Each predicate symbol and function symbol is received a fixed positive integer, its \textit{arity}.
-There is no individual constant.
-In this section $Atm$ denotes the set of atomic formulas $R(t_{1},\ldots,t_{n})$. {\sf Iq} denotes the intuitionistic predicate logic.
+A \textit{relational} language $\calL$ of the predicate logic (without equality) consists of \textit{propositional connectives} $\bot,\lor,\land,\supset$, \textit{quantifiers} $\exi,\fal$, (finite) list of \textit{predicate symbols} $R,\ldots$, \textit{individual contants} $c,\ldots$ \textit{Free variables} $a_{i}\, (i\in\ome)$ are denoted by $a,\ldots$, and \textit{bound variables} $x_{i}, (i\in\ome)$ are denoted by $x,y,z$. $FV=\{a_{i}:i\in\ome\}$ denotes the set of free variables.
+In this section $Atm$ denotes the set of atomic formulas $R(t_{1},\ldots,t_{n})$, where $t_{i}$ is a term, i.e., either an individual constant or a free variable.
+A formula is said to be \textit{relational} if it is a formula in a relational language. {\sf Iq} denotes the intuitionistic predicate logic over a relational language.